moaazsidat/react-native-qrcode-scanner/README.md

 #### `flashMode`

-propType: `QRCodeScanner.Constants.FlashMode`
+propType: `RNCamera.Constants.FlashMode`
-default: `QRCodeScanner.Constants.FlashMode.auto`
+default: `RNCamera.Constants.FlashMode.auto`

 **Flash modes**

 FYI: [react-native-camera/flashMode](https://github.com/react-native-community/react-native-camera/blob/master/docs/RNCamera.md#flashmode)

-- `QRCodeScanner.Constants.FlashMode.off` turns it off.
+- `RNCamera.Constants.FlashMode.off` turns it off.
-- `QRCodeScanner.Constants.FlashMode.on` means camera will use flash in all photos taken.
+- `RNCamera.Constants.FlashMode.on` means camera will use flash in all photos taken.
-- `QRCodeScanner.Constants.FlashMode.auto` leaves your phone to decide when to use flash when taking photos, based on the lightning conditions that the camera observes.
+- `RNCamera.Constants.FlashMode.auto` leaves your phone to decide when to use flash when taking photos, based on the lightning conditions that the camera observes.
-- `QRCodeScanner.Constants.FlashMode.torch` turns on torch mode, meaning the flash light will be turned on all the time (even before taking photo) just like a flashlight.
+- `RNCamera.Constants.FlashMode.torch` turns on torch mode, meaning the flash light will be turned on all the time (even before taking photo) just like a flashlight.

 #### `topContent`